-Lunch on Left - sliced pita, carrots, cucumbers and red peppers with carrot hummus and raisins.
+Left: Sliced pita, carrots, cucumbers and red peppers with carrot hummus and raisins.

-Lunch on Right - surprise peanut butter banana quesadilla, chopped purple grapes and sliced sweet peppers.
+Right: Surprise peanut butter banana quesadilla, chopped purple grapes and sliced sweet peppers.

 To make Surprise Peanut Butter Banana Quesadilla – spread 2 teaspoons of natural peanut butter (almond butter or seed butter also works) onto half of a medium flour tortilla.
 Slice half of banana and place the slices evenly on top of the peanut butter.
 Drizzle 1 tablespoon of just apple & blackberry puree (or favorite jam) over the bananas and peanut butter.
 Fold the tortilla in half and cook in a medium skillet over medium heat for 3 minutes, flip and cook for 3 more minutes or until brown on both sides.

-Lunch on Left - cream cheese fruit crackers,, warmed corn with a pinch of paprika and chopped avocado with a squeeze of lime juice.
+Left: Cream cheese fruit crackers,, warmed corn with a pinch of paprika and chopped avocado with a squeeze of lime juice.

-To make Cream Cheese Fruit Crackers – spread whipped cream cheese on top of your toddlers favorite crackers.
+To make Cream Cheese Fruit Crackers – spread whipped cream cheese on top of your toddler’s favorite crackers.
 Dollop a teaspoon of banana, blueberry & avocado coldpuree pouch (or your favorite jam) on top and serve.
 You can keep the rest of the pouch for a healthy snack later on in the day.

-Lunch on Right - butternut squash mac and cheese + peas, apple ring with cinnamon and orange sections.
+Right: Butternut squash mac and cheese + peas, apple ring with cinnamon and orange sections.
 I used this veggie cutter to cut the flower into the apple.

 To make Butternut Squash Mac & Cheese + Peas – prepare the noodles from a normal size box of mac & cheese (this is our favorite brand).
 Follow the instructions for making the cheese sauce except only use half of the package of cheese powder and instead add in 2 heaping tablespoons of just butternut squash puree.
 I sprinkle the leftover cheese powder onto homemade popcorn for a fun mom snack:).
 Stir in the noodles and 1/3 cup fresh or frozen peas and serve.
 Wanna make it homemade?
 Here is my very popular recipe for homemade Butternut Squash ‘Mac & Cheese’.

-Lunch on Left - mango rice + edamame, roasted beets with nutmeg and pretzels.
+Left: Mango rice + edamame, roasted beets with nutmeg and pretzels.

 To make Mango Rice with Edamame – In a small skillet over medium/low heat, whisk together 2 tablespoons just mango puree, 1 teaspoon soy sauce, 1/2 teaspoon sesame oil and a pinch of garlic powder.
 Add in 2 cups of cooked rice and 1/2 cup shelled edamame and stir until everything is incorporated.
 Feel free to add in some leftover chopped eggs into this recipe for a more authentic fried rice dish.
 Sprinkle with sesame seeds and serve.
 Fast Tip – I always keep a bag of frozen pre-cooked rice in my freezer for fast meals like this one.

-Lunch on Right - cubed cheddar cheese, hard boiled egg with pepper, green bean and turkey roll-ups, pumpkin yogurt and chopped raspberries.
+Right: Cubed cheddar cheese, hard boiled egg with pepper, green bean and turkey roll-ups, pumpkin yogurt and chopped raspberries.

 To make Pumpkin Yogurt – spoon some Greek yogurt into a small bowl or section of the plate.
 Place a cookie cutter (any shape works here) into the yogurt and gently press down.
 Spoon in just pumpkin puree and push around the puree until the entire cookie cutter shape is covered.
-Gently remove cutter.
+Gently remove the cutter.
 Any puree or jam will also work in this recipe (recipe for easiest homemade jam can be found here).

-Lunch on Right - chopped falafel and feta, chopped pineapple and sliced snap pea.
+Right: Chopped falafel and feta, chopped pineapple and sliced snap pea.
 And a banana, carrot & cranberry coldpuree pouch for dessert.